OutUK's Adrian Gillan greets those Baltic boys in raunchy Riga.

 tete-a-tete, a lounge with a fireplace and a variety of other areas.

 They host local DJs, some Drag Queens and a regular and popular karaoke event.

 * Friday and Saturday nights is showtime at TOP.

-Outdoor cruising hasn't really taken off in Riga - hardly surprising in the freezing
+Outdoor cruising hasn't really taken off in Riga given all the freezing temperatures.

 Kupidon Plus, or Cupid Plus has been in existence for more than 20 years offering a wide range of pharmaceutical, various creams, sprays and drops as well as erotic